Fr0zenCrane/UniCoT/ technical_repo.md

 ## Key Insight

-During UniCoT learning, we observe that convergence becomes increasingly difficult as the reasoning chain grows longer across multimodal sequences.
-This is largely due to the token-intensive nature of image generation and understanding, which inflates the overall sequence length and leads to infeasible computational costs—particularly when the CoT process involves up to 10 image-text pairs as shown below.
+A major challenge in UniCoT learning is the increased complexity when visual reasoning is involved.
+Each reasoning step requires generating a reasoning text and a corresponding image.
+Producing a high-quality image via VAE consumes ~3,450 tokens, and an additional ~3,450 tokens are needed to generate a ViT-based representation for understanding, totaling ~6,900 tokens per step as shown below.
+This far exceeds the 512–1,024 tokens typical in text-only reasoning, making training and inference significantly more resource-intensive.
+As the reasoning chain grows with multiple image-text pairs, the model struggles to converge and generalize effectively, limiting its performance on multimodal tasks.

 <p align="center">
   <img src="assets/motivation.png" width="800"/>
 </p>

-To mitigate this challenge, we reformulate the UniCoT reasoning process as a **Markov Decision Process (MDP)**, where each step depends only on the current state and the corresponding task instruction.
-This formulation enables the model to focus on localized transitions between adjacent reasoning steps, significantly reducing complexity and improving training efficiency.
-Specifically, we define each reasoning step as an MDP node comprising a **state** (e.g., a text-image pair) and an **action** (e.g., an edit operation).
-The learning objective is thus simplified to modeling the transition dynamics between successive states, $s_t \rightarrow s_{t+1}$, without the burden of capturing long-range dependencies across the entire sequence.
+To mitigate the complexity introduced by long multimodal reasoning chains, we reformulate the UniCoT process as a Markov Decision Process (MDP), where each step depends solely on the current state.
+Concretely, we model each reasoning step, comprising a textual and visual component, as a discrete MDP node, generated based only on the preceding step and the task instruction.
+This formulation enables the model to focus on learning local transition dynamics between adjacent nodes, rather than capturing dependencies across the entire reasoning chain as shown below.
+Such a design choice significantly reduces computational overhead and improves training efficiency.
 <p align="center">
   <img src="assets/mdp_process.png" width="800"/>
 </p>